skzv/my-plain-blog/_posts/2021-04-25-arbitrage-shortest-path.md

 | Bob (potatoes for carrots)     | 2 potato/carrot                           |
 | Peter (lettuce for potatoes)   | 1 lettuce/2 potato = 0.5 lettuce/potato   |
 | Paul (carrots for lettuce)     | 2 carrot/lettuce                          |

-TODO: insert caption: Exchange rates for goods in our village.
+{% include caption.html content="Exchange rates for goods in our village." %}

 Do you sense an opportunity?